Why Your Business Needs a Custom Web App — Not Just a Website

 Signals You Need a Custom Web Application

-- Multiple people collaborate on the same data daily
+- Multiple people collaborate on the same data daily — and version conflicts, overwrites, or 'which sheet is current?' conversations happen regularly.

-- Customers need self-service actions beyond reading pages
+- Customers need self-service actions beyond reading pages — booking, uploading documents, tracking orders, approving quotes — and you are handling these manually.

 How to Start Without Overbuilding